The-Marcy-Lab-School-Code-Challenges/cc-20-Higher-Order-Fluency/README.md

       ...
     ]
     ```
- 5. Write a function named `allUseJavaScript` that takes an array of objects and returns a boolean if for every object, the language property is 'JavaScript'.
+ 10. Write a function named `allUseJavaScript` that takes an array of objects and returns a boolean if for every object, the language property is 'JavaScript'.

     ```jsx
     allUseJavaScript(alumni) // returns true
-    ```

-**Test all your solutions for questions 6-10 with the following variable:**

-` const animals =['cheetah','dog', 'cat', 'dodobird', 'bear', 'dolphin'] `

-6. Write a function named `noVowel` that takes an array of strings and returns an array of strings where all of the vowels have been turned into an x.

-    ```jsx
-    noVowel(animals) // ['chxxtxh', 'dxg', 'cxt', 'dxdxbxrd', 'bxxr','dxlphxn']
-    ```

-7. Write a function named `onlyVowelA` that takes an array of strings and only returns the strings that contain the vowel a.

-    ```jsx
-    onlyVowelA(animals) // ['cheetah', 'cat','bear']
-    ```

-8. Write a function named `longerThanSeven` that takes an array of strings and returns true if at least one of the strings in the array has a length longer than 7.

-    ```jsx
-    longerThanSeven(animals) // true
-    ```

-9. Write a function named `allFour` that takes an array of strings and returns true if all of the strings are a length of 4.

-    ```jsx
-    allFour(animals) // false
-    ```

-10. Write a function named `concatStrings` that takes an array of words and returns a sentence (single string) with all the element strings concatenated together

-    ```jsx
-    concatStrings(animals) // "cheetah dog cat dodobird bear dolphin"
     ```